idhin/DaengSender/README.md

 ### Note

 - Please help me by contributing star, fork, and follow my github, and not recode it by removing copyright
-- For those who have feature suggestions or bug reports can send to https://www.facebook.com/mukhlisakbr